jesuissuyaa/react-slider/README.md

+# README

 ## about this project

-- CSS carousel for banners
+- CSS carousel for image
 - no. of banners: >= 3, changes over time
-- React
+- uses Gatsby.js & React

+## how to add images

+note: image dimension should be 4 x 3

+1. add image file under `/src/assets`
+2. import image in `index.js`
+3. add imported value in `const sources = [...` in `index.js`

+DONE!

 ## credits

 sample banners were taken from http://photoshopvip.net/116256

+# default README

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">